erezfree29/event-search/README.md

 -   React
 -   Redux
--   Java scrtipts ES6
+-   Java scripts ES6
 -   NPM
 -   WEBPACK
 -   HTML
 -   CSS
--   VScode
+-   vscode
 -   Lots of love :heart:

 ### Installation

 you need to make sure you have the following on your machine

-first make sure you have Nodejs and Npm installed on your local machine
+first, make sure you have Nodejs and Npm installed on your local machine

 [How to Install Node.js and npm on Ubuntu 18.04](https://linuxize.com/post/how-to-install-node-js-on-ubuntu-18.04/)